 Sleep and work habits fall victim to stress too; Sleeping too much or too little and uncharacteristic procrastination are indicators of a body and mind being plagued by stress.

 Numerous studies have shown that stress has a strong correlation to health problems like obesity, depression, and asthma – to name a few.
-Hopefully you will notice the more immediate symptoms and avoid these serious health conditions.
+Hopefully, you will notice the more immediate symptoms and avoid these serious health conditions.

-Many people report having aches and pain throughout their body, often followed by catching a cold or the flu.
+Many people report having aches and pain throughout their bodies, often followed by catching a cold or the flu.
 With or without a cold, you may see other cold-like symptoms emerge like dizziness, nausea, a loss of sex drive, diarrhea, constipation, and chest pain.

 The perceived magnitude of the events stressing you out is not a reliable indicator of how stressed you actually are – your body can react just as strongly to an argument with a co-worker as if you’re facing a true life-or-death situation.

 Choosing to push through stress, regarding it as a temporary state that you will leave behind in a week or so, is not an advisable choice of action.
 The more your emergency stress system is activated, the easier it becomes to trigger and the harder it becomes to shut off.

 The real key to minimizing the impacts of stress is to catch it at its initiation and examine what you could be doing differently to help out your body and mind.
 A full day at the spa may have you on a cloud for a few hours, but come Monday – when you are back to your everyday routine- your triggers will be waiting for you.